SecureIdentityAlliance/secureidentityalliance.github.io/README.md

-# GitHub pages for Security Identity Alliance
+# GitHub pages for Secure Identity Alliance

 This repository host the content used to build https://securityidentityalliance.github.io/ site.